csci141/Labs/202440/Lab2/lab2.md

 ## Logging into Linux

 Linux is an operating system with much of the same functionality as the Windows or Mac operating systems, but with a slightly different feel.
-The lab computers are dual boot computers, and when the computer boots up you can specify which of the operating systems (Windows or Ubuntu, which is a flavor of Linux) you want to use.

-To log into your CS Linux account, reboot the lab computer if it is currently in Windows; when a menu appears, use the arrow keys to select Ubuntu from the set of options, and press enter to select it.
-Once it boots, you should be able to enter your username and password; the login prompt should look something like this:
+The lab computers you'll be using for this class have Linux on them.
+After they boot, you should be able to enter your username and password; the login prompt should look something like this:

 ![Linux Login Prompt](linuxLogin.png)